donguree/hal-libs-header/documentation_mo/source/other/ucom.rst

 Testing
 *******
-|  To test the implementation of the UCOM module, webOS TV provides SoCTS (SoC Test Suite) tests.
+|  To test the implementation of the UCOM module, webOS TV provides :doc:`SoCTS (SoC Test Suite) tests </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-ucom>`.
 |  The SoCTS checks the basic operations of the UCOM module.

 References